 We've set a bold, three-part goal to provide a clean energy future for our customers:

-• A nearer-term 2030 target of achieving a resource mix that is 65% clean energy, with 45% of our generation portfolio coming from renewable energy
+• A 2030 target to achieve a resource mix that is 65% clean energy, with 45% of our generation portfolio coming from renewable energy; and

 • A commitment to exit from coal-fired generation by 2031